Chart Color Schemes

 AreaSearch assessment of residential development activity positions Kallangur among the top 25% of areas assessed nationwide

-Kallangur has received approximately 72 dwelling approvals annually.
-Over the past five financial years, from FY-21 to FY-25, around 360 homes were approved, with a further 9 approved in FY-26 as of now.
-On average, about 4 people have moved to the area each year for every dwelling built during these five years.
+Kallangur has seen approximately 72 dwelling approvals annually.
+Between FY-21 and FY-25, around 360 homes were approved, with an additional 15 approved so far in FY-26.
+On average, about 4 people moved to the area each year for every dwelling built over these five financial years.

 Frequently Asked Questions - Development